-The impact of gaseous emission on site workers and in vicinity will be small, as construction vehicles and machineries operations will be limited to construction phase and as soon as construction activities would be ended, this impact will minimize.
-During construction phase, following would be the sources of gaseous emission:
+The impact of gaseous emission on project workers and other people in vicinity will be small, as construction vehicles and machineries operations will be limited to construction phase and as soon as construction activities would be ended, this impact will minimize.
+During construction phase, following will be the sources of gaseous emission:

-- Emission from the exhaust of vehicles - Emission from the construction equipment, power generators and moving plants/equipments.
+Emission from the exhaust of vehicles

+Emission from the construction equipment, power generators and moving plants/equipments.